Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 “It’s just lip service.
 It’s a complete and utter joke,” he said.
 “You think that even one of us would have been contacted.”

-He added: “[The British government] is flexing its muscles, saying ‘We’re going to do this.’
+He added that the British government “is flexing its muscles, saying ‘We’re going to do this.’
 But there is no policing of it behind the scenes.”

 Transport secretary Grant Shapps said that when his wife returned from Spain, she received a “random” call from officials to check that she was quarantining.